SESSION INFO

 The coaching profession is growing up – forced to mature perhaps by the need for reflective, brave and accountable spaces in a turbulent world in deep trouble and for practices that can engage with the complex challenges and levels of distress our clients bring us (i).
 Coaching is moving on, and must move on (as David Drake also urges), from its attachment to entry-level competency-based practices through mastery to embrace maturity (ii).
 I contend that the Ethics of Care, a concept formulated by psychologist Carol Gilligan and developed by Virginia Held and others, offers a robust and generous framework for the mature practice of coaching and coaching supervision for our times and beyond (i).
 Emphasising interdependence, context, and competency founded in respect and sensitivity to the needs others, the Ethics of Care is not counterpoint to the Ethics of Justice but alongside and interdependent with fairness and equality.
 It proposes an ethics founded in the reality that we have all been cared for, that our lives and well being depend on caring and receiving care, and that an attitude of care towards others and our environment can profoundly shift our mindset and behaviours – as coaches, supervisors and human beings.

-6/7 March 2025 – Using an Adult Developmental Based Approach in Coach Supervision – Ursula Clidière, Otto Laske.
-Hosts: tbc
+6/7 March 2025 – Using an Adult Developmental Based Approach in Coach Supervision – Ursula Clidière, Otto Laske, Fiona Adamson.
+Hosts: Thursday Mary Britton, Friday Rachael Skews

 (25 maximum, 90 minutes)